earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R05-missing-data-in-r.md

 ## [1] 6
 ```

-Let's try to add the na.rm argument to our code mean calculateion on the
+Let's try to add the na.rm argument to our code mean calculation on the
 temperature column above.